atdd-bdd/GherkinExecutorForPython/README.md

 The full documentation is at [GitHub - atdd-bdd/GherkinExecutorForJava: Gherkin Executor for Java translates Gherkin files into unit tests](https://github.com/atdd-bdd/GherkinExecutorForJava)

-The examples.feature file shows how it works.
+The examples.featurex file shows how it works.